bogdanovic-94/TeaCozyCC/README.md

-# TeaCozyCC
+# TeaCozy
-A project I did from CodeCademy front-end dev career path.
+The first project from CodeCademy FrontEnd Engineer Path.
+## Overall introduction to html and css.